 At the very least, people are being urged to use biodegradable ribbons, cotton string, or crepe paper if they release balloons.
 That way, the material will eventually break down over time and not be a menace to nature forever.
-However, most environmental sites are noting that the balloons themselves — even those that claim to be biodegradable — either aren’t or don’t break down fast enough.
+However, most environmental sites are noting balloons themselves — even those claiming to be biodegradable — either aren’t or don’t break down fast enough.
 This makes them a continued danger to wildlife.

 Other Man-Made Risks

 “In the air, [balloons] can get tangled in wires, causing disruptions to electricity systems,” Martyr-Koller notes.
 This is especially true for the metallic mylar balloons, which look great and last longer, but can cause lots of trouble beyond the regular environmental impact.